Key takeaways:

 Taurine is abundant in the brain; it is synthesized at higher concentrations in the brain than in the rest of the body.

 Taurine can also bind to the GABA-A and glycine receptors in a concentration-dependent manner.
 In animals, moderate concentrations of taurine activate the glycine receptor, while high concentrations act as a weak GABA-A receptor agonist in certain brain regions.
 Thus, taurine is neuroprotective in the brain.[ref]
-Similarly, the taurine transporter Taut (SLC6A6 gene) can also transport GABA, but with a low affinity for it.[ref]
+Similarly, the taurine transporter Taut (SLC6A6 gene) can also transport GABA, but with a low affinity for it.[ref] - Low taurine and cognition in aging:

-Taurine levels decrease in aging, and this may be part of the picture for age-related cognitive problems.
+Taurine levels decrease in aging, and this may be part of the picture for age-related cognitive problems. - Improves mitochondrial function:

 In neurodegenerative diseases, taurine is thought to be helpful by reducing calcium ions and suppressing ER (endoplasmic reticulum) stress.
-Taurine also improves mitochondrial function in the brain.[ref]
+Taurine also improves mitochondrial function in the brain.[ref] - Antidepressant:

-Animal studies show that taurine has an antidepressant effect which is thought to involve improved neuronal survival and growth in the hippocampus.[ref]
+Animal studies show that taurine has an antidepressant effect, which is thought to involve improved neuronal survival and growth in the hippocampus.[ref]

-In bile acids:
+Taurine in bile acids:

 Taurine can be conjugated, or bound, to bile acids.
 Bile acids secreted by the liver and into the intestines can undergo several different reactions to create what are known as secondary bile acids or bile salts.
 When bile acids are conjugated with taurine, they become more water soluble and have increased polarity.